neillyt/mkdocs/docs/chef/chef_terms.md

 ### Chef Terminology

 Recipes:
 > Fundamental configuration element within an organization.
+A recipe is a part of a cookbook, able to be executed separately.

 Cookbook:
 > Defines a scenario and is the fundamental unit of configuration and policy distribution.
 Written in Ruby.
 Recipes are stored in cookbooks and can have dependencies of other recipes.